-In the case of a grief absence, follow MSU procedures and Policies https://reg.msu.edu/roinfo/notices/griefabsence.aspx.
-You should notify your faculty Advisor and faculty of the courses in which are you enrolled of the need for a grief absence in a timely manner, but no later than one week from your initial knowledge of the situation.
+In the case of a grief absence, follow MSU procedures and Policies.
+You should notify your faculty Advisor and faculty of the courses in which you are enrolled of the need for a grief absence in a timely manner, but no later than one week from your initial knowledge of the situation.
 You will need to provide appropriate verification of the grief absence as specified by the Advisor and faculty, and complete all missed work as determined in consultation with the Advisor and faculty.
-It is the responsibility of the

-Advisor to 1) determine with you the expected period of absence - it is expected that some bereavement processes may be more extensive than others depending on individual circumstances, 2) receive verification of the authenticity of a grief absence request upon your return, and 3) make reasonable accommodations so that you are not penalized due to a verified grief absence.
-If employed as a RA or TE, you must also notify your supervisor.
+It is the responsibility of the Advisor to 1) determine with you the expected period of absence - it is expected that some bereavement processes may be more extensive than others depending on individual circumstances, 2) receive verification of the authenticity of a grief absence request upon your return, and 3) make reasonable accommodations so that you are not penalized due to a verified grief absence.
+If employed as an RA or TE, you must also notify your supervisor.
 Both the supervisor and student should swiftly communicate to determine how the student's responsibilities will be covered during their absence.
 Graduate teaching assistants (TAs) should refer to the bereavement policy in the MSU GEU CBU Article 18.